 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than of the TSXV which requires a minimum activity level defined as exploration spending of \$100,000 during the past two years and adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of six months.
-As of October 31, 2022, the Company is not compliant with these policies of the TSXV.
-The final impact of this violation is not known and is ultimately dependent on the discretion of the TSXV.
+As of October 31, 2023, the Company believes that it is compliant with these policies of the TSXV.